Ten Maintenance and Driver Tips to Improve Safety as Temperatures Drop

 SNOW AND ICE REMOVAL

 Not only are the roads covered in snow and ice in the winter, tractors and trailers can become covered in it as well.
 Ice accumulation on the roof of the trailer can dislodge at highway speed and large pieces have been known to go airborne, causing damage to other vehicles.
-Plus, several states, including New Jersey and Connecticut, mandate snow removal.
+Plus, several states mandate snow removal.
 However, drivers need to use caution when finding solutions to snow buildup.

 Slowdown for Safety